 Turn a nook of your home into a festively decorated and cozy hangout spot.
 Use the structure provided by windows, walls, or trim to easily hang green garland and ornaments.

 No chimney for hanging stockings with care?
 No problem!
-Hang stockings along the banister and complete with a mixture of live green garland and metallic accents.
-There's nothing more exciting than getting to see a full stocking as you come down the stairs Christmas morning.
+Hang stockings along the banister, and complete the holiday display with a mixture of live green garland and metallic accents.
+There's nothing more exciting than seeing a full stocking as you come down the stairs Christmas morning.

 Adorn chairbacks with cute and creative holly garland.
 Cut out holly leaves from shades of green felt.
 Punch two holes in leaf tops.
 String with matching paper straws (cut to 6 inches) to make a chairback swag.
 For berries, hot-glue wool felt balls to leaves.
 Pin or tie garlands to back of chairs.

-A magnolia leaf garland provides a large, lush base for building mantel decor.
-Metallic accents, Paperwhite blooms, and beautiful candlelight combine to create a look that is both simple and commanding.
+A magnolia leaf garland provides a large, lush base for mantel decor.
+Metallic accents, paperwhite blooms, and beautiful candlelight combine to create a look that is both simple and commanding.

-White faux doves are a great way to spread a peaceful message during the holidays.
-That doesn't have to mean boring -- punch up green garland with a jewel-tone ornament scheme and beautiful ribbon bows.
+White faux doves are a beautiful way to spread a peaceful message during the holidays.
+Create a colorful backdrop for the white doves and use green garland with a jewel-tone ornament scheme and beautiful ribbon bows.

 Utilizing greenery at Christmastime will always be classic, but trying out other materials can be refreshing, too.
 Here, French-inspired fabric drapes beautifully over a basket bursting with fresh green cuttings.

 Add a splash of color that won't overpower mantel decor.
-String felt balls in colors of your choice and hang across a mantel or shelf for a subtle touch of fun.
+String felt balls in colors of your choice and swag across a mantel or shelf for a subtle touch of fun.

 Set up eye-catching decor in your entryway or living room by draping a mirror with a battery-powered lighted Christmas garland.
 The twinkling lights will reflect off the mirror and other metallic accents to create a luminous effect.

 A few simple steps and supplies and you'll have a shimmering icicle garland for your mantel or windows.
-It's a cheap way to make a look with lots of impact.
+It's a cheap way to create a winter wonderland indoors.

 Layer wild, unmanicured greenery with garlands made of natural fibers.
 This unexpected combination of textures mixes to create an interesting mantel display.
 Lay branches cut to various lengths along your mantel, then string cream felt balls to create the first garland.
-Using thick cream yarn, make a braid long enough to span your mantel.
+For the second garland, use thick cream yarn and make a braid long enough to span your mantel.
 Make pom-poms to hang, equally spaced, from the braid.

 (image credit: Leah Bergman)

-These cheeky Christmas lights give the pops of color you crave without running up an electric bill.
-Get the look by screwing pilot holes in the ends of wooden lightbulbs (available at the crafts store).
+These cheeky Christmas lights offer pops of color without running up an electric bill.
+Get the look by screwing pilot holes in the ends of wooden lightbulbs (available at a crafts store).
 Twist in eyehooks.
-Dilute watercolor paint in a bowl and submerge the wooden bulbs halfway into the pigment.
+Dilute watercolor paint in a bowl and submerge the wooden bulbs halfway into the solution.
 Stand in florists foam to dry.
 String the bulbs onto twine and wrap around your tree.